NTheuws/linorobot2_software/README.md

 - [preparing the visualisation of the robot](#urdf) (software)
 - [testing the robot](#quickstart) (software)

 Throughout this you'll be moving between the 2 pages.
 When following the descriptions, it'll be made clear in case you have to continue elsewhere.
+In case the next step doesnt refer to any other place, keep going through the steps from top to bottom.

 ## Installation